g1ibby/helix-zellij-nav/FORK_README.md

 *   The `main` branch tracks the upstream Helix repository.
 *   The `zellij-integration` branch contains our Zellij navigation feature.
-*   Regular updates from upstream are merged into `main` and then rebased into `zellij-integration`.
+*   Regular updates from upstream are merged into `master` and then rebased into `zellij-integration`.

 This ensures that you always have access to the latest Helix features and bug fixes while maintaining the Zellij integration.